jonase/eastwood/README.next.md

 - redefinitions of the same name in the same namespace
 - def's nested inside other def's
 - function calls that seem to have the wrong number of arguments
+- tests using `clojure.test` that may be written incorrectly
 - unused return values of pure functions, or some others where it rarely makes sense to discard its return value
 - unused private vars (not yet)